 The Council will meet on a monthly basis to discuss the ongoing activities and plan for future events.
 The monthly meeting is coordinated by the Chairperson with the Secretary taking minutes of the meeting to share among council members.
 At the meeting, the Coordinator of the PhD Academy also joins to provide input and feedback on our suggestions.

-The Alumni lunch talks, taking place once a month, provide an opportunity for current PhD candidates to meet GSSE Alumni and hear about possible career opportunities after completing the PhD.
-The talks are organised by a committee led by a member of the council are part of this committee, comprising both council and non-council members.
+The Alumni talks, taking place once a month, provide an opportunity for current PhD candidates to meet GSSE Alumni and hear about possible career opportunities after completing the PhD.
+The talks are organized by a separate committee, some members of the council are part of this committee, comprising both council and non-council members.

-The PhD Supervisor Award, taking place annually, is organised to recognize and celebrate great PhD supervisors within GSSE.
+The PhD Supervisor Award, taking place annually, is organized to recognize and celebrate great PhD supervisors within GSSE.
 Supervisors can be nominated by their PhD candidates.
-The council prepares a shortlist based on the responses and the top 4 is finalised in consultation with the Sounding Board.
+The council prepares a shortlist based on the responses and the top 4 is finalized in consultation with the Sounding Board.
 A ceremony is organized within the program of the opening of the academic year.

 The Managing your Supervisor workshop focuses on the communication between you and your supervisor.
 We aim for this workshop to help PhD candidates to see that they can play an active role in building and maintaining good relationships with the supervisors.Furthermore, the workshop strives to provide an opportunity for participants to share their current hurdles in achieving clear communication with their supervisor.